Chainsaw Man TV Anime's 1st Teaser Unveils Staff

 posted on by Crystalyn Hodgkins

-Ryū Nakayama is directing the anime at MAPPA, and Hiroshi Seko is writing the scripts.
-Kazutaka Sugiyama is designing the characters, and Tatsuya Yoshihara is directing the action.
-Makoto Nakazono is serving as chief technical director.
-Kiyotaka Oshiyama is designing the devils, and Yūsuke Takeda is directing the art.
-Naomi Nakano is the color key artist, and Yohei Miyahara is designing the screens. kensuke ushio is composing the music.
+Ryū Nakayama (Black Clover, Jujutsu Kaisen episode director) is directing the anime at MAPPA, and Hiroshi Seko (Ajin, Attack on Titan The Final Season) is writing the scripts.
+Kazutaka Sugiyama (Mushoku Tensei: Jobless Reincarnation) is designing the characters, and Tatsuya Yoshihara (Black Clover, Monster Musume: Everyday Life with Monster Girls) is directing the action.
+Makoto Nakazono (DARLING in the FRANXX, Little Witch Academia) is serving as chief technical director.
+Kiyotaka Oshiyama (DEVILMAN crybaby, Space Dandy) is designing the devils, and Yūsuke Takeda (Eden of the East, Vinland Saga ) is directing the art.
+Naomi Nakano is the color key artist, and Yohei Miyahara is designing the screens. kensuke ushio (DEVILMAN crybaby, Liz and the Blue Bird, A Silent Voice) is composing the music.

 Fujimoto (Fire Punch) debuted the manga in Weekly Shonen Jump in December 2018, and Shueisha published the 11th volume on March 4.
 The manga ended its "first part," the "Kōan" (Public Safety) arc, in December.
 The manga's second part, the "Gakkō-hen" (School Arc), will serialize on Shueisha's Shonen Jump+ app and website.
 As of March the manga has 9.3 million copies in circulation.